 Credit Cards Protect Me Better Than Debit Cards

 Robust fraud protections are one of the key reasons why I favor credit cards over debit cards for purchases.
 This most-recent experience isn’t the only time someone has stolen money from me online.
 I also favor paying with a credit card over using a check, since paying with a check left me vulnerable to theft in the past.

 If I had used a debit card to pay for my husband’s birthday gift, I wouldn’t have enjoyed the same fraud protections.
 Yes, I probably would have gotten my money back eventually (thanks to the Electronic Funds Transaction Act).
 But personal funds from my checking account may have been tied up while my bank investigated the theft.

 Aside from fraud protections, I also prefer credit cards because I like free stuff.
 Some of the rewards credit cards I keep in my wallet offer me cash back and, even better in my opinion, the opportunity to earn free travel.

 Best of all, I don’t have to spend extra money or pay any interest to enjoy these perks.
 I simply use my credit cards to buy the things that I need anyway.
 Then, I pay off my full statement balance each month to avoid expensive interest fees.

 Slick Tip: You have to commit to paying off your credit card balances every month.
 Otherwise, the interest you pay will offset any rewards you might earn.
-It’s a credit card management mistake I made before, and have since learned to avoid.
+It’s a credit card management mistake I made before, and I have since learned to avoid it.

 At present, I carry more than a dozen different credit cards.
 (And I use those cards to maintain a great credit rating, too.)
 Below are a few of my favorites.